How to use day-level diagnostics

 6. Then move the campsite if the issue is structural.

-That sequence goes from itinerary structure to comparison to diagnosis to action.
+That sequence moves from itinerary structure to comparison, diagnosis, and action.

 What day-level diagnostics are best at